Khachik001/STE/README.md

 **Ingress**: Explore the Ingress folder for details on setting access points and routing rules.

-**New Stack**: For information on configuring and utilizing our latest addition, the "New Stack," check the New Stack folder.

 ### 🚀 The Result?
 A Symphony of Automation